 What action needs to be taken: Check the NVMe drive slot location with the tslsenclslot command and make any corrections if needed.
-For more information, see "Mapping NVMe disk slot location" on page 32.
+For more information, see

-• Error messages: mvdisk: Slot location is missing from pdisk n015p012 device(s) //client28-ib0/dev/sds of declustered array DA1 in recovery group rg_2 with hardware type Rotating 10500
+- "Setting up IBM Spectrum Scale Erasure Code Edition for NVMe" on page 31 if your IBM Spectrum Scale Erasure Code Edition release is less than 5.0.5.5 - "Mapping NVMe disk slot location" on page 39 if your IBM Spectrum Scale Erasure Code Edition release is greater than 5.0.5.4. - Error messages: mvdisk: Slot location is missing from pdisk n015p012 device(s) //client28-ib0/dev/sds of declustered array DA1 in recovery group rg\2 with hardware type Rotating 10500